Our haematology team may see you if you need treatment for a blood disease, need a blood transfusion or have blood clotting problems

 The conditions we treat include anaemia, leukaemia, lymphoma and myeloma amongst others.

-You will have some tests to help us diagnose your disease which will be explained to you by the medical or nursing team looking after you.
-These are mainly blood tests and may be done either in an outpatient appointment or if you are staying with us in hospital.
+We will perform some tests to help with investigation and our team looking after you will explain these to you so you know what to expect.
+These are mainly blood tests and may be done either as an outpatient appointment or if you are staying with us in hospital.

-You will then be asked to come along to one of our clinics where you will be assessed and bone marrow biopsies taken as appropriate.
-A bone marrow test is when we obtain a bone marrow sample under local anaesthetic by inserting a needle into the pelvis bone.
-It can be done as an outpatient and needs no special preparation.
+You may then be asked to come along to one of our clinics where you will be assessed.
+If a bone marrow test or other investigations are required then these will be performed either at the clinic or on a day unit.
+A bone marrow test is when we obtain a bone marrow sample under local anaesthetic and no special preparation is usually required.

-If you need to have a blood transfusion or chemotherapy as part of your treatment you can have these in our general hospitals or in our community hospitals at Alnwick and Berwick.
-Patients who need chemotherapy or transfusion attend as a day case and do not need to stay overnight.
+If you require a blood transfusion or chemotherapy as part of your treatment you can have these in our general hospitals or in our community hospitals at Alnwick and Berwick.
+You can attend as a day case and do not need to stay overnight.

 These treatments can be given alone or in combination with one another and you will be given them as an outpatient, either from the haematology clinic, chemotherapy or oncology day units.

 If you need radiotherapy or other treatments such as stem cell harvesting and transplantation, this will take place at the Northern Centre for Cancer Care at Freeman Hospital who we work closely with.

 - CLL Support Association

 - Lymphoma Association

 You may find the following organisations useful as they provide support to patients, families and carers: